I. Academic Advising

 A. Health Insurance

 Students have available to them a low cost health insurance program.
-Information concerning health insurance is available in the Student Affairs Office.
+Information concerning health insurance is available in the Student Life Office.

 B. Psychiatric Referral

-Psychiatric assistance for students is available on a referral basis through the Counseling Service or through the University physician.
-Faculty members may refer to the Director of Counseling or the University physician students who might benefit from such service.
+Psychiatric assistance for students is available on a referral basis through Counseling Services or through Student Health Services.
+Faculty members may refer students who might benefit from such assistance to these departments.

-The Office of Financial Aid is located in Room 267, Morgan Hall.
+The Office of Financial Aid is located on the first floor in Morgan Hall.
 Scholarships, grants-in-aid, loans, and a variety of part-time job opportunities are available to students who can qualify.
 Financial aid policies are established by the Student Financial Aid Committee.